magento/magento2-samples/sample-module-payment-provider/README.md

 ## Synopsis

-An extension to add Payment method
+An extension to add Payment method.
+This payment method can be restricted to work only with specific Shipping method.

 ## Motivation